 Details of the Founder’s Grant can be found in the Directors’ Report and Note 42 to the financial statements.

 (C) ACCOUNTABILITY AND AUDIT

 The Board, through its announcements of quarterly and full-year results, aims to provide shareholders with a balanced and clear assessment of the Group’s performance and prospects on a quarterly basis.
 The Board also ensures timely and full disclosure of material corporate developments to shareholders.

-Management provides the Board with management accounts and such explanation and information on a regular basis and as the Board may require from time to time enabling the Board to make a balanced and informed assessment of the Company’s and the Group’s performance, position and prospects.
-The management accounts consist of consolidated profit and loss accounts, operating profit, pre-tax profit by business segments compared against budgets, together with explanations for significant variances.
+Management provides the Board with detailed management accounts and such explanation and information on a regular basis and as the Board may require from time to time enabling the Board to make a balanced and informed assessment of the Company’s and the Group’s performance, position and prospects.
+Such information consist of consolidated profit and loss accounts, operating profit, pre-tax profit by the various business segments comparing BTH’s actual performance against the budgets, together with explanations for significant variances.

-The Board reviews and approves the financial results as well as the announcements on the same before its release.
-The Board also reviews legal and regulatory compliance reports from Management to ensure that the Group complies with relevant legislative and regulatory requirements.
+The Board reviews and approves the results as well as the relevant announcements before its release on SGXNet.
+The Board also reviews legal and regulatory compliance reports from Management to ensure that the Group complies with relevant regulatory requirements.

-For the financial year under review, the Executive Chairman and the Chief Financial Officer have provided assurance to the Board on the integrity of the financial statements of the Company and its subsidiaries.
-In relation to the interim financial statements, the Board provides a negative assurance confirmation to shareholders in line with the Listing Rules.
+For FY2014, the Executive Chairman and the Chief Financial Officer have provided written assurance to the Board on the integrity of the financial statements of the Company and its subsidiaries and on the adequacy and effectiveness of the Group’s risk management and internal control systems, addressing financial, operational, compliance risks including information technology and sustainability risks.
+In relation to the interim financial statements, the Board provides a negative assurance confirmation to shareholders in line with the requirements of the Listing Rules.